boazbk/crypto/lec_03_pseudorandom-generators.md

 ### Attempt 0: The counter generator

-Just to get started, let's show an example of an obviously bogus pseudorandom generator.
+To get started, let's look at an example of an obviously bogus pseudorandom generator.
 We define the "counter pseudorandom generator" $G:\{0,1\}^n \rightarrow \{0,1\}^{n+1}$ as follows.
 $G(s)=(s',b)$ where $s' = s + 1 \mod 2^n$ (treating $s$ and $s'$ as numbers in $\{0,\ldots,2^n-1\}$) and $b$ is the least significant digit of $s'$.
 It's a great exercise to work out why this is _not_ a secure pseudorandom generator.

 > # { .pause }
 You should really pause here and make sure you see why the "counter pseudorandom generator" is not a secure pseudorandom generator.
 Show that this is true even if we replace the least significant digit by the $k$-th digit for every $0 \leq k < n$.

 ### Attempt 1: The linear checksum / linear feedback shift register (LFSR)